 The Doppler effect

-The Doppler effect is ever present in ham radio communications.
+The Doppler effect describes changes in signal frequency caused by relative motion.
+It is ever present in ham radio communications.
 Sometimes it’s significant and matters.
 Sometimes it’s insignificant and can be ignored.
 It’s named after the physicist Christian Doppler, who described the phenomenon in 1842.

-This page aims to clarify what it is, and how it affects the various transmission systems.
+This page aims to clarify what it is, and how it affects the various amateur radio transmission systems.

-My focus is on particles and bodies that appear mid-path and reflect radio signals transmitted between two radio amateurs.
+My focus is on objects that appear mid-path and interact with radio signals transmitted between two radio amateurs.
 Those radio amateurs may be located anywhere on the surface of the Earth.
-And for the Doppler effect to be observed, they or the reflecting particles or body must be moving.
+And for the Doppler effect to be observed, they or the objects must be moving.

 The Doppler effect must be accounted for in any path we choose to exploit.
-Any transmission system we use must also work to overcome it.
+Any transmission system we use must be effective in overcoming it.

 Basics of the Doppler effect